Codeinwp/tweet-old-post/docs/rop.md

 The files responsible for this workflow are called `[shortname]_login.php`.
 Example, if the user tried to connect Facebook, then the file responsible for authenticating the user and sending back their `access token` to their website would be `fb_login.php`.

+> [!NOTE]
+> X/Twitter accounts can use a local mode in which they directly put the app credentials without login on `app.revive.social`.
+Since our app has a low limit for posting, users are advised to use their own keys.

 Once the authentication workflow has completed, the `access_token` (and possibly also a `refresh token` depending on the network) as well as the account details will be sent back to the user's website (via `window.postMessage`) where ROP will be responsible for saving those details to the database.

 The methods responsible for kickstarting the saving process exists in the `Rop_Rest_Api` class.
 In the example above, the method responsible for this would be `add_account_fb()`.
 This method calls the respective `add_account_with_app()` in the service file to setup the account details for saving to the database.